tovaperlman/ITU_Project/itu-project/docs/model.md

 ## Model Training

 We tried out 7 different models in order to determine which model had the best accuracy.
 We experimented with various parameters, as well as different combinations of predictors.
 Below is the final list of predictors we used and a heat map displaying their collinearity.
-As you can see, there is not high multi-collinearity among our predictors.
+As you can see, there is not high multi-collinearity among our predictors except with the mean global human modification and the mean average radiance.
+However, we felt both predictors were important and had high feature importance in the model so we decided to keep both in.
 ![heatmap](Images/heatmap.PNG)